Updated: 2024-11-16 Sat

 • HTTP Data API for alternative client applications than browsers (emacs!)

-I recently rediscovered pdAdmin for postgresql.
+I rediscovered pgAdmin for postgresql.
 Since I am running postgres in development and production, it's become a useful tool for me.
 The part I'm enjoying most is using it to graph the relationships in my database, plus for quickly bootstrapping example data when working on CRUD operations.
 Of course I work on them as RCDU

-What I'm listening to: Bible in a Year
+What I'm listening to: Bible in a Year & Catechism in a Year, plus others

 What I'm reading: Great Books and leisure reading